armbian/build/documentation/geek-faq.md

 - **BOARD** (string): you can set name of board manually to skip dialog prompt
 - **BRANCH** (default|next|dev): you can set kernel and u-boot branch manually to skip dialog prompt; some option may not be available for all devices
 - **RELEASE** (wheezy|jessie|trusty): you can set OS release manually to skip dialog prompt; use this option with KERNEL_ONLY=yes to create board support package
+- **EXPERIMENTAL_DEBOOTSTRAP** (yes|no): use new debootstrap and image creation process.
+NOTE: work in progress, it may not create proper images for some boards yet
+- **FORCE_USE_RAMDISK** (yes|no): overrides autodetect for using tmpfs in new debootstrap and image creation process.
+Takes effect only if EXPERIMENTAL_DEBOOTSTRAP is set to "yes"
+- **FIXED_IMAGE_SIZE** (integer): create image file of this size (in megabytes) instead of minimal.
+Takes effect only if EXPERIMENTAL_DEBOOTSTRAP is set to "yes"
+- **USE_F2FS_ROOT** (yes|no): create image with [F2FS](https://en.wikipedia.org/wiki/F2FS) root filesystem instead of ext4.
+Requires setting FIXED_IMAGE_SIZE to actual size of your SD card.
+Takes effect only if EXPERIMENTAL_DEBOOTSTRAP is set to "yes"

 ## Using command line parameters ##
 Instead of editing compile.sh to set options, you can set them by supplying command line parameters to compile.sh